Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

 where $K_l$ denotes the reproducing kernel of $\mathcal{H}_l$ and $e_{k_l} \in \mathbb{R}^{d_l}$ is the $k_l$-th unit vector. \end{theorem}

 Note that the theorem can easily be generalized to vector-valued outputs.
-Using this theorem, the infinite dimensional optimization problem with $f_l \in \mathcal{H}_l, l = 1, .., L$ boils down to a finite dimensional problem of optimizing the expansion coefficients $\alpha_i \in \R^{d_i}$ of
+Using this theorem, the infinite-dimensional optimization problem with $f_l \in \mathcal{H}_l, l = 1, \ldots, L$ boils down to a finite-dimensional problem of optimizing the expansion coefficients $\alpha_i \in \R^{d_i}$ of

 Like this the overall approximant is given by